ghi-electronics/Documentation/software/tinyclr/tutorials/mqtt.md

 # MQTT
 ---

-MQTT is a light weight messaging protocol for sensors and it is the protocol supported by all major cloud services.
-The specific cloud pages has further details [Azure](azure.md), [AWS](aws.md) and [Google Cloud](google-cloud.md).
+MQTT is a light weight messaging protocol for sensors that is supported by all major cloud services.
+See the following cloud provider pages for further details: [Azure](azure.md), [AWS](aws.md) and [Google Cloud](google-cloud.md).

-This example shows a simple use of MQTT but the previous cloud pages has further details.
+The following is a simple example of MQTT:

 >[!TIP]
->Need Nugets: GHIElectronics.TinyCLR.Networking.Mqtt
+>Needed Nugets: GHIElectronics.TinyCLR.Networking.Mqtt

 ```csharp
 static void DoTestMqtt()